Tax Benefits of an Overfunded 529 Plan

 Jackson Keenan, CFPBy Jackson Keenan, CFP®, Director of Financial Planning

-• Allows you to save and invest for a beneficiary’s future qualified higher education expenses.
+• Allows you to save and invest for a beneficiary’s future qualified education expenses.

 • Many states offer tax benefits such as deductions or credits for contributions.